DanielJohnston/techtest-honeycomb/README.md

 * A single (for now) item of advertising material
 * One or more recipients each of which has a specified delivery method.
 Each recipient and delivery method equates to an order line
 * A subtotal
-* A selection of zero or more rules-based discounts, which (for now) are applied per-order
+* Zero or more rules-based discounts, which (for now) are applied per-order
 * A total derived from the subtotal and discounts

 Structurally, this gives us the following objects and interface methods as a likely outcome of development: